 Some will seem fairly straightforward, like choosing the colors you want to go with or deciding whether to make it responsive (that one should be a clear yes).
 Others will appear very complex to anyone relatively new to managing a website, such as selecting your web hosting plan.

-Hosting can seem a little complicated.
-You have cloud hosting, shared hosting, VPS hosting, dedicated servers and you have dozens of hosting companies to choose from as well.
+Hosting can seem a little (or a lot) complicated.
+You have cloud hosting, shared hosting, VPS hosting, and dedicated servers to consider.

 Since you have your own dedicated section of the server, you have your own set of allocated resources and can customize and configure your server partition exactly the way you want.
 Plus, there’s no exchange of data or file access between accounts on the VPS server.

 However, one risk of VPS hosting is that if one physical server fails, then every VPS using that server fails as well.
 The performance of a VPS can also vary if one site happens to be hogging resources on the physical server—although most hosting providers partition the different VPS sections off in a way that reduces this risk.

 What Is Cloud Hosting?

 Cloud hosting is when your hosting plan taps into a network of potentially unlimited virtual machines.
 All of these virtual machines rely upon an underlying network of connected physical servers.
 With all of these virtual machines connected together, cloud hosting functions somewhat like one big VPS.

 The key difference between cloud hosting and a VPS plan is that instead of having a single server that’s dedicated to your site (as is the case with VPS), the resources are spread out amongst a bunch of different physical machines.

 With a cloud hosting platform, you benefit from the use of multiple servers, so you have more available resources at your disposal.
 You can increase the power of your server whenever you’d like to meet varying traffic needs.
 While cloud hosting offers more flexibility than VPS hosting, it doesn’t allow for quite as much customization.